philippbc/java-stata-dpl/README.md

 `javacall uk.ac.ucl.msi.stata.PluginLoader start [varlist] [if] [in] , args(your.company.your.Plugin [argument_list])`

 #####Notes

+DPL can also load 3rd party resources dynamically.
+Just add any folders containing JARs or class files as you would do for your own plugin.

 If your plugin class is on one of the ADO paths DPL will always use this version; it will not load your class from the resource paths specified in the configuration file.
 That is, versions of classes on ADO paths supersede all versions on `CLASS_PATH`s and `JAR_PATH`s.